RECturtle/hangman/README.md

 # Hangman

-Clone and run ruby main.rb to play!
+This is a basic hangman game.
+Clone this repo and run `ruby main.rb` to play!